 This might change over time taking into account the maturity of signed RPH deployments and knowledge of the adjacent carrier.

-Only the RPH in the initial SIP INVITE request message of an authorized NS/EP Priority Service call is signed or the RPH in a SIP re-INVITE request message of an authorized NS/EP Priority Service call when the “ets” and/or “wps” namespaces are included in an existing SIP dialogue for the first time.
-The RPH in response messages within the session/dialog is not signed.

 Transit NS/EP Service Providers may verify a signed SIP RPH, but MUST transparently pass the received Identity header associated with the SIP RPH.

 The NS/EP Service Provider receiving a signed SIP RPH verifies the signed SIP RPH and uses the results to decide whether the call should be admitted with the SIP RPH field based on local carrier policy.